damonaw/team_availability/README.md

 # team_availability
+- Code Challenge for TruHearing.
-Shows a teams availability for meetings.
+- Shows a teams availability for meetings.